Stay up to date

 - Do not spend on high fee consultancies where basic hardening can be done without large investments of time and money.
 These include the use of security plugins from trusted parties offered on WordPress and other CMS plugin stores.
 Change default usernames for an administrator to something difficult to guess, and utilise strong non-dictionary, hard to guess passwords generated randomly.

 - Enforce the use of SSL/TLS encryption measures.
 These are easy to install and configure.
-For example, in the case of WooCommerce, it is WooCommerce – Settings and Enable ‘Force Secure Checkout’.
-In the case of Magento Commerce Cloud, you may need to wait for a few hours based on hosting providers support ticket system and processes.
+For example, in WooCommerce, it is WooCommerce – Settings and Enable ‘Force Secure Checkout’.
+In Magento Commerce Cloud, you may need to wait for a few hours based on hosting providers support ticket system and processes.

 - Undertake regular in-depth security assessments such as our eCommerce penetration testing for applications to identify vulnerabilities affecting web applications, API, mobile applications.
 Web, Mobile or API security threats are some of the most dangerous risks to your business.